25 Unique Activities To Add To Your Kyoto Bucketlist

 Gion Tokuya – Compact sweet shop serving shaved ice, mochi, and typical Japanese desserts in an intimate setting.

 Nishinotoin – This shop is one of the finest establishments in Japan and their motto is “making teas with quality as the highest priority”.
-Enjoy a truly elegant experience with your tea drinks and matcha desserts overlooking a serene courtyard garden.
 This motto is reflected in every part of the store — and the merchandise!
-If you’re looking to bring home something really nice, consider buying some ceremonial-grade matcha and cooking-grade matcha for that design-obsessed friend.
-Or for yourself!
+If you’re looking to bring home something really nice, grab a container of their ceremonial-grade matcha.

 Hozugawa River Boat Ride